ngtn0502/nstore-webapi/README.md

 Thanks to

-AutoMapper convension based libery which is allow us to map the actual class into a Dtos object
+AutoMapper - a convension based libery which is allow us to map the actual class into a Dtos object

 ### Implementation